dzrk/rpgist/README.md

 ---
 File Changes:

+- Modified AppDelegate:
+  - Added code to initialize theme colour
 - Modified FirstViewController:
+  - Modified code related to alert colours to be able to change according to the theme
   - Added cancel option to addCategory alert
+  - Added code related to changing colours according to the theme in viewWillAppear
   - Modified one of tableView functions with code related to changing colours according to the theme
 - Modified PopupViewController:
   - Added IBOutlets for all objects in the view so that their colours will be able to be modified
   - Added code related to changing colours according to the theme in viewDidLoad
 - Modified TasksController:
+  - Modified code related to alert colours to be able to change according to the theme
   - Added cancel option to addTask alert
+  - Added code related to changing colours according to the theme in viewWillAppear
   - Modified one of tableView functions with code related to changing colours according to the theme
 - Modified PopupSliderController:
   - Added IBOutlets for all objects in the view so that their colours will be able to be modified
   - Added code related to changing colours according to the theme in viewDidLoad
 - Modified TaskDetailsController:
   - Added IBOutlets for all objects in the view so that their colours will be able to be modified
-  - Added code related to changing colours according to the theme in viewDidLoad
+  - Added code related to changing colours according to the theme in viewWillAppear
 - Modified HeroViewController:
   - Added IBOutlets for all objects in the view so that their colours will be able to be modified
-  - Added code related to changing profile pictures and changing colours according to the theme in viewDidLoad
+  - Added code related to changing profile pictures and changing colours according to the theme in viewWillAppear
 - Modified PopupDueDateController:
   - Added IBOutlets for all objects in the view so that their colours will be able to be modified
   - Added code related to changing colours according to the theme in viewDidLoad